almogre02/Ex3-OOP/README.md

 The third assignment in OPP course

-Names: Saar Barel & Almog Reuveny.
+Names: Almog Reuveny & Saar Barel.

 In this assignment we built a directional weighted graph in Python